hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache_blob_target.html.markdown

 The following arguments are supported:

+* `cache_name` - (Required) The name HPC Cache, which the HPC Cache Blob Target will be added to.
+Changing this forces a new resource to be created.

 * `name` - (Required) The name of the HPC Cache Blob Target.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group in which to create the HPC Cache Blob Target.
 Changing this forces a new resource to be created.

+* `namespace_path` - (Required) The client-facing file path of the HPC Cache Blob Target.

-* `cache_name` - (Required) The name HPC Cache, which the HPC Cache Blob Target will be added to.
+* `storage_container_id` - (Required) The Resource Manager ID of the Storage Container used as the HPC Cache Blob Target.
 Changing this forces a new resource to be created.

-* `storage_container_id` - (Required) The ID of the Storage Container used as the HPC Cache Blob Target.
-Changing this forces a new resource to be created.

-* `namespace_path` - (Required) The client-facing file path of the HPC Cache Blob Target.
+-> **Note:** This is the Resource Manager ID of the Storage Container, rather than the regular ID - and can be accessed on the `azurerm_storage_container` Data Source/Resource as `resource_manager_id`.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The `id` of the HPC Cache Blob Target.
+* `id` - The ID of the HPC Cache Blob Target.

 ## Timeouts